Bacon Muffins with Maple Glaze

 Notes

-- Wrap any leftovers loosely in plastic, and store for 1 day at room temperature; refrigerate or freeze for longer storage.
+- To Store: Wrap any leftovers loosely in plastic, and store for 1 day at room temperature, or up to 5 days in the refrigerator.

 Nutrition